sammisetti2/Instagram-like-heart-toggle/README.md

 # Instagram-like-heart-toggle
-Just a heart icon that toggles like the one one instagram onclick
+A web-page with a heart icon that toggles like the one on instagram by clicking it.